Another Marcenko-Pastur law for Kendall's tau: Introduction

 However, from both a practical and a conceptual standpoint, it is often preferable to use measures of dependence other than sample (or 'Pearson') correlation coefficients.
 Indeed, as is well known, Pearson correlations are neither invariant with respect to increasing transformations of the data nor robust to outliers or heavy-tailed data.
 A popular alternative is Kendall's tau, which measures rank correlations and shares neither of these deficiencies.
 Because the columns of the Kendall correlation matrix $\boldsymbol{\tau}$ are not independent, however, the classical Marčenko-Pastur theorem does not apply and new tools are required.

-Using an elegant (Hoeffding) decomposition, \citet{bandeira2017marvcenkopastur} proved that the spectrum of the Kendall matrix follows an affine transformation of the Marčenko-Pastur law: under the usual assumptions on the data matrix, they show that Kendall eigenvalues are distributed like $(1/3) + (2/3)Y_q$.
-Subsequent papers established the Tracy-Widom law of its largest eigenvalues \cite{tracy_widom_kendall}, the central limit theorem of linear spectral statistics \cite{clt_lss}, and the limiting spectral distribution (LSD) of $\boldsymbol{\tau}$ under dependence conditions \cite{kendall_dependence}.
+Using an elegant (Hoeffding) decomposition, \citep{bandeira2017marvcenkopastur} proved that the spectrum of the Kendall matrix follows an affine transformation of the Marčenko-Pastur law: under the usual assumptions on the data matrix, they show that Kendall eigenvalues are distributed like $(1/3) + (2/3)Y_q$.
+Subsequent papers established the Tracy-Widom law of its largest eigenvalues \citep{tracy_widom_kendall}, the central limit theorem of linear spectral statistics \citep{clt_lss}, and the limiting spectral distribution (LSD) of $\boldsymbol{\tau}$ under dependence conditions \citep{li2023eigenvalues}.

 One property of Kendall's correlation matrix which contrasts with the Wishart ensemble is that $\boldsymbol{\tau}$ does not develop zero eigenvalues when $p>n$; in fact the first zero eigenvalue only emerges when $p=\binom{n}{2} = n(n-1)/2$.
-This motivates us to consider the behavior of Kendall eigenvalues in the ``ultra-high dimensional" regime where $p$ scales quadratically, rather than linearly, with $n$.
-Extending the results of \citet{bandeira2017marvcenkopastur}, we show that the LSD of Kendall matrices converges (weakly almost surely) to $(1/3)Y_{q'}$ with $q' = \lim 2p/n^2\in(0,\infty)$.
+This motivates us to consider the behavior of Kendall eigenvalues in the `ultra-high dimensional" regime where $p$ scales quadratically, rather than linearly, with $n$.
+Moreover, in many practical high-dimensional problems, the number of samples remains limited while the feature dimension increases much more rapidly, making quadratic growth a realistic alternative to the usual linear scaling---for example in quantitative finance when constructing large portfolios (see, e.g., \citep{kendall_markowitz}).
+Extending the results of \citep{bandeira2017marvcenkopastur}, we show in Theorem \ref{theo:kendall_quad} that the LSD of Kendall matrices converges (weakly almost surely) to $(1/3)Y_{q'}$ with $q' = \lim 2p/n^2\in(0,\infty)$.
+The next paragraph introduces several notations inspired by \citep{tracy_widom_kendall}.